Yandex Cloud

 By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
 You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-1. See the description of the command to enable an availability zone:
+1. View the description of the command for disabling a zonal shift:

 yc application-load-balancer load-balancer enable-zones --help